 - For direct mounted instrument connections, the minimum size of branch connections to run pipes shall be 3/4″ from 3/4″ through 2″ run pipe, 1″ from NPS 3 through 12, and NPS 1-1/2 for run pipes greater than NPS 12.

-- The location of small bore tappings shall be decided as close to rigid supports on main pipe as possible.
+- The location of small bore tappings shall be decided as close to rigid supports on the main pipe as possible.

-- To reduce vibration tendency and increase mechanical strength of instrument connections bracing can be provided to the run pipe.
+- To reduce vibration tendency and increase the mechanical strength of instrument connections bracing can be provided to the run pipe.

 - Small bore pipe connections shall be avoided in piping directly connected to compressors, nozzles, or pulsation bottles.